2025 Paddles for the Marathon

 The artists take inspiration for their work from the Marathon, the beauty of the AuSable River and life in Northern Michigan.
 The paddles were manufactured by the Wood Science Technology Program at Kirtland Community College using locally sourced wood.

-The paddles will be on display in select Grayling and Oscoda businesses from June 7th through July 15th.
-Starting July 17th through August 4th, all paddles will be on display at the AuSable Artisan Village in Grayling.
-The online auction site wil be open from July 21st through August 4th allowing you to bid for the paddle(s) of your choice.
+The paddles will be on display in select Grayling and Oscoda businesses from June 2nd through July 18th.
+Starting July 21st through August 3rd, all paddles will be on display at the AuSable Artisan Village in Grayling.
+The online auction site will be open from July 20th through August 3rd allowing you to bid for the paddle(s) of your choice.
 Proceeds from the auction will support The Marathon’s scholarship fund.

 More information about the paddles, artists and display locations can be found below.